fssa-batch3/balaji.saravanan__web_project/README.md

     * Steps :
         1. Login as a admin.
         2. Navigate to the admin dash board page click create.
-        3. Click "Add Leader" button to upload the new LEADER PROFILE.
-        4. Enter the required leader profile details such as name, description, and position.
+        3. Enter the required leader profile details such as name, description, and position.
-        5. Click the "submit" button to submit the new LEADER PROFILE.
+        4. Click the "submit" button to submit the new LEADER PROFILE.
     * Expected result :
-        * The new product is created and added to the new profile leader.
+        * The new product is created and added to the new MP list.

 VIEW THE LIST OF LEADER PROFILE :  ( COMPLETD )

 * Scenario 1: Successfully view list of leader profiles
     * Steps :
-        1. Login as a user.
+        1. Login as a admin.
-        2. Navigate to the profile list page.
+        2. Navigate to the mp list list page.
         3. View the list.
     * Expected result :
-        * The user can view the list of leader frofile.
+        * The user can view the list of leader profile.

 EDIT THE LEADER PROFILE :  ( COMPLETD )

 * Scenario 1: Successfully edit the LEADER PROFILE details
     * Steps :
-        1. Login as a user.
+        1. Login as a admin.
-        2. Navigate to the leader profile page page.
+        2. Navigate to the leader from with details page page.
         3. Select a leader to update.
-        4. Click the "update" button.
+        4. Click the "edit" button.
-        5. Update the product details.
+        5. Update the leader details details.
         6. Click the "Save" button to update the leader details.
     * Expected result:
         * The profile details are updated.